kazu-yamamoto/witty/README.md

 GHC 7.6.3 or earlier, `SM_LOCK` is used to allocate any `ByteString`s because the global area is used.
-GHC 7.7 or later, `SM_LOCK` is used to allocate large `ByteString`s while small `ByteString`s are allocated from local nursery without lock.
+GHC 7.7 or later, `SM_LOCK` is used to allocate large `ByteString`s while small `ByteString`s are allocated from a local nursery without a lock.

 `witty` specifies 4096 to `recv` of `Network.Socket.ByteString`.

 I think that `recv` should not trim `ByteString` if it receives considerably large data.
-Moreover, large `ByteString`s should also be allocated from local nursery without lock.
+Moreover, large `ByteString`s should also be allocated from a local nursery without a lock.

 `recv` of `Network.Socket.ByteString` allocates one or two `ByteString` everytime when it is called.